When: May 25th 2026

 The route concludes near Burnham Beeches Nature Reserve.
 It is famous for its ancient pollarded beech trees, some of which are nearly 500 years old.
 The area has been a filming location for numerous movies, including Harry Potter and Robin Hood: Prince of Thieves.
 At the entrance to Burnham Beeches take a right onto Beeches Road to return back to the start at Farnham Common on the A355 Beaconsfield Road.

-Over the next couple of years I ticked off several more stations during other trips to London.
-Naturally I had to make some rules to guide the collection.
-I had to have a photo of me on the platform with the Elizabeth Line Roundel behind me.
-I also had to be getting on or off an Elizabeth Line train to get there.
-By 2025 I had about half of the stations and decided that this would be the year that I would complete the set.
-What followed was a series of cycle rides, often with my friend Brian, to tick off the stations that I wouldn’t get to on other trips.
-The grand finale was December 2025 with the 3 stations at Heathrow Airport.
+Over the next couple of years, I casually ticked off several more stations during other trips to London.
+Naturally, I had to make some strict rules to guide the collection: I had to have a photo of myself on the platform with the Elizabeth Line roundel behind me, and I also had to be physically getting on or off an Elizabeth Line train to get there.
+By early 2025, I had visited about half of the stations and decided that this would be the year I completed the entire set.
+What followed was a brilliant series of cycle rides, often with my friend Brian, to tick off the stations that I wouldn't naturally pass through on other trips.
+The grand finale was in December 2025, wrapping up with the three stations hidden deep under Heathrow Airport.

-Along the way I learnt that not all stations have roundels, just those managed by Transport for London (TFL).
-The completer-finisher in me still had to visit the other stations.
-I can’t imagine anyone else feeling the need to do the same but, just in case, here’s what you can look forward to…
+Along the way, I learned a quirky truth: not all stations actually have purple roundels on the platforms!
+Generally, it is only the stations fully managed by Transport for London (TfL) that get the full purple treatment.
+The completer-finisher in me still had to visit the other stations, though.
+I can't imagine anyone else feeling the need to do the same, but just in case you are planning your own mission, here is what you can look forward to:

-• The three Heathrow Airport stations are all managed by Heathrow Express.
-They serve the Elizabeth Line but don’t have roundels.
+The Heathrow Stations: The three airport stations are entirely managed by Heathrow Express.
+They serve the Elizabeth Line perfectly, but they do not feature the roundels.

 The Western Section: Reading To Acton Mainline